Updated, July 2022.

 “I am committed to working with global textile and craft communities to further understand and foster the creative evolution of traditions.
 I look forward to seeing you.”

-Yoshiko I. Wada, founder and president of the World Shibori Network Foundation (WSN Fdn), will be developing content and leading tours to Japan for the WSN Fdn and its programming arm, Slow Fiber Studios (SFS), starting in 2023.
-Yoshiko has led art, architecture, and textile study tour programs for several decades for Slow Fiber Studios; LongHouse Reserve; Textile Museum, DC; and San Francisco Craft and Folk Art Museum.
+Yoshiko I. Wada, founder and president of the World Shibori Network Foundation (WSNF), will be developing content and leading tours with WSNF staff to Japan, Mexico, China, and France for WSNF and its programming arm, Slow Fiber Studios (SFS), starting in 2023.
+Yoshiko has led art, architecture, and textile study tour programs for several decades since the 1970’s for Kauri Dyeworks, Fiber Works Center for Textile Arts, Slow Fiber Studios; LongHouse Reserve; Textile Museum, DC; and San Francisco Craft and Folk Art Museum.

-Our association with LongHouse Reserve (LHR), founded by Jack Lenor Larsen, Yoshiko’s longtime mentor, will continue by way of Matko Tomicic, former LHR director of nearly 30 years, who is on WSN Fdn’s board of directors.
-Yoshiko’s association with the London-based Selvedge Foundation, headed by the visionary textile advocate, Polly Leonard, will continue.
-Yoshiko plans to lead Selvedge’s textile tours to India, Mexico, and China.
+Our association with LongHouse Reserve (LHR), founded by Jack Lenor Larsen, Yoshiko’s longtime mentor, will continue by way of Matko Tomicic, former LHR director of nearly 30 years, who is now on WSNF’s Team.

 Slow Fiber Studios is pleased to offer programs that contribute to the understanding of culture, craft, art, architecture, landscape, and cuisine.
 Some wonderful memories are shared in our album.

-A Bespoke Tour to Japan-2023 for a small group of connoisseurs and patrons of The WSN Fdn and Yoshiko I. Wada
+A Bespoke Tour to Japan-2023 for a small group of connoisseurs and patrons of The WSNF, led by Yoshiko I. Wada and Matko Tomicic and accompanied by a tour conductor.

 Itajime kasuri process for Shirataka tsumugi weaving, Setouchi Art Site art installation; and natural-dyed hand-reeled silks in Yonezawa.